apache/spark/docs/mllib-classification-regression.md

 ### Practical Limitations

-The tree implementation stores an Array[Double] of *O(#features \* #splits \* 2^maxDepth)* in memory for aggregating histograms over partitions.
+The tree implementation stores an Array[Double] of size *O(#features \* #splits \* 2^maxDepth)* in memory for aggregating histograms over partitions.
 The current implementation might not scale to very deep trees since the memory requirement grows exponentially with tree depth.

 Please drop us a line if you encounter any issues.
 We are planning to solve this problem in the near future and real-world examples will be great.